 Despite working in Hampton, I have only recently discovered the Hampton Pool, or the Hampton Lido as it is also known.
 Known as “South West London’s best-kept secret” the Hampton Pool is situated next to Royal Bushy Park and is open 365 days a year.
 Even though it is an outdoor pool it is also heated meaning it is suitable for swimming all year round.

 Visiting the lido always reminds me of being a child and countless summer days spent at Tooting Bec Lido, so when the heatwave hit the UK I knew I had to head to one for both nostalgic and cooling reasons.
-However, I arrived very unprepared for my visit in the height of the summer, so thought I would put together this guide so you can get the most out of your visit to the Hampton Pool.
+However, I arrived very unprepared for my visit during the height of the summer, so thought I would put together this guide so you can get the most out of your visit to the Hampton Pool.

-Check the timetable before visiting
+Check the timetable before visiting before starting your journey to the Hampton Lido

 The timetable for the Hampton Pool changes on a weekly basis, depending on what other activities are happening, so be sure to check the timetable before visiting.
 At certain points of the day, the pool will only be open for adults or completely closed to the public so swimming lessons can take place.
 Checking the timetable before you arrive is essential to ensure you will be allowed access to the Hampton Lido.